-Gorillas are native to Angola, Cameroon, the Central African Republic, the Congo, Equatorial Guinea and Gabon.
-They are classed as ‘critically endangered’ by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’).
-These critically endangered animals are vulnerable to habitat loss from logging and mining, hunting (even though they are protected) and the Ebola virus.
+Western Lowland Gorillas are native to Angola, Cameroon, the Central African Republic, the Congo, Equatorial Guinea and Gabon.
+They are classified as Critically Endangered by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’).
+These Critically Endangered animals are vulnerable to habitat loss from logging and illegal mining, hunting (even though they are protected) and human-borne diseases.
 It is not known how many remain in the wild, but it is known that numbers are decreasing.

-A visit to Werribee is an opportunity to learn more about the plight of gorillas in the wild and support primate conservation.
+A visit to Werribee Open Range Zoo provides an opportunity to learn more about the plight of gorillas in the wild and support primate conservation.
 Learn about how mining for coltan (a mineral used to make mobile phones) is having a catastrophic impact on endangered wildlife such as the gorilla.
 Come and visit the boys and learn about Zoos Victoria’s mobile phone recycling campaign, They’re Calling on You, which supports the Gorilla Doctors in conserving Africa’s primate species.

 The Western Lowland Gorilla lives in troops of up to 30 gorillas.
 The leader of the group will usually be a dominant silverback male.
 In large groups there may be more than one silverback.
 These include younger, non-dominant males, who may eventually move off and live solitary lives.